MiriamPapp/photo-forum/docs/envsetup.md

 on setting up an environment variable called `PHOTOFORUM`.
 The value of this variable is the top level directory of your installation.

+# Hint for entering commands

+The commands which are used here are partly complicated and long - both possible reasons for errors during writing the commands.
+Therefore you should use your clipboard and Cut&Paste.

+To copy a command mark it in your browser window by pressing locationc the mouse pointer left of the first character of the command, pressing your left mouse button and dragging the mouse (while holding the left mouse button) to the end of the command.
+Your command is then `marked`.

+Now copy the command by using the key combination Ctrl-C on your keyboard on Windows systems or Command-C on Macintosh systems.
+Alternatively you can right-click on the selected text and use the "Copy" command from the context menu.
+Now you copied the command to the clipboard.

+Click on the window where you want to enter the command.
+To paste the command use the key combination Ctrl-V on Windows or Command-V on Macintosh systems.
+You can also right click into the window and use the "Paste" command from the context menu.

+If the command is so long that it uses more than one line in the browser window you may have to use the Cut/Paste procedure multiple times.
+Copying line breaks may create undesired behaviour.

 # Setup on MS Windows

 1. Open a shell window (called command line on windows).
 On Windows 7 click on the